My dryer has balls, does yours?

 How long do the balls last?
 The wool dryer balls are simply made of felted wool and nothing happens to them during each drying cycle.
 You may notice some wear and tear or shrinkage, but it’s safe to say that your balls will last you for several years.

 How much do the balls cost?
-Wool dryer balls cost between $6-8 per ball.
+Wool dryer balls cost around $8 per ball.
 This may seem expensive for a ball of wool, but if you think of how much money it will save you in the long run by not needing to buy fabric softener or dryer sheets ever again, a small investment of $24-36 on a couple sets of balls that will last for years, really isn’t a bad deal at all.
 You’re also reducing your chemical exposure and preventing toxic build-up in your dryer.

 Save money and energy and get your some balls for your dryer!